karadikid/landing-zone/build-out-tasks.md

   * Create sandbox account
   * Create non-prod account
   * Create prod account

+* For each member account, manually set up root account:
+  * Attempt to sign in as root using email address and request password
+  * Reset password and save in external vault
+  * Once logged in, enable MFA
+  * Remove access keys
+  * Limit access to console only; no programmatic access

 * Delete default VPC from each member account